Royalsspirit/node-api-express/README.md

 This api expose one endpoint `/company/:text` which allow to retrieve company cell numbers from :text input if there are awailable on societeinfo.com api.

-2 optional query parameters:
+To be more accurate, you can use 2 optional query parameters:
-- withAddress (add address in output json)
-- withName (add name of company in output json)
+- postcode (postcode of company location)

-These previous parameters are added just to show what can be done.
+- siren (siren of company)

 If you need more parameters, open an issue.

-TODO create a swagger and expose it on a new endpoint.
+TODO create a swagger and expose it.
 In progress, see corresponding issue.

 ## Running the tests